Restrictions and Guidance

 - The Back and Front Harbour Trails are open.
 Please note that there is NO winter maintenance on the trails.

-- The Broad Street Boat Launch has closed for the season.
+- The Broad Street Boat Launch has closed for the season and will re-open in Spring.

 The Town’s after-hours contact number is 902-527-0150 for any urgent municipal inquiries.